BLB Solicitors

 Questions to ask when viewing a house

-No matter how perfect a property appears, you should always ask some careful questions before making an offer.
-Although a considerable amount of information will be revealed during the conveyancing process, flushing out any problems from the outset can save time and expense.
-There’s no standard list of questions, and those you ask will to some extent be influenced by the property itself and its location.
+Regardless of how perfect a property may seem, it is crucial to ask some careful questions before making an offer.
+Although considerable information will be disclosed during the conveyancing process, identifying any issues from the outset can save both time and money.
+There is no standard list of questions, and those you pose will, to some extent, be influenced by the property itself and its location.
+However, below are some key questions to ask when viewing a house.

 How long has the property been on the market?